agmui/rm_pico_dev/README.md

 * decided if file operations should return string or char*
 * move Logfile.h, Yaml.h, and TextFile.h to includes folder
 * get retroTerm.h to work
-* decide if arduino libs going to be used or included i.e.
+* decide if arduino libs going to be used or included i.e. `pico-arduino-compat`
-`pico-arduino-compat`
 * general TODO statements everywhere
 * fix CliFunctions.cpp to be a class
+* if doing a re port of taproot also port over the wiki